math2001/FileManager/docs/commands.md

 ![FileManager::create from sidebar context menu](imgs/create-multi.gif)

 With this option, you will create *from where you click*.
 If it was a file, you will create from its *containing folder*.

 You should see an input at the bottom of sublime text.
 You can type a file name or a path, and it will create it for you.
-You can use what I call [user friendly path],[type-of-path]
+You can use what I call [user friendly path](type-of-path.md)

-#### Example:
+#### Example

 `folder/file.py`